 Contemporary migration and its socio-economic consequences 1900-3-WMI-GL-W

-The purpose of the lecture is to deepen the understanding of the mobility of European residents and international migration in Europe.
-Particular attention will be paid to understanding the importance of the relationship between globalization, social and political transformation and international migration, as well as the contemporary narrative on migration phenomena.
+The aim of the lecture is to deepen knowledge about the mobility of European residents and international migration in Europe.
+Particular attention will be paid to myths about migration and the influence of narratives on the perception of the phenomenon.

-The format of the course combines elements of workshop, conversation and lecture.
-Requires student work during class and preparation for class ( e.g., reading texts in English (B2), watching a film or other visual materials)
+IMPORTANT: The form of the classes combines elements of a workshop, a seminar and a lecture.
+It requires students to work during classes and prepare for classes (e.g. reading texts in English (B2), watching a film or other visual materials, active participation in discussions)

-2 The new map of migration in and to Europe.
-How Europe is trying to respond to migration "crises".
+2. A new map of migration in and to Europe.
+Is Europe ready for migration "crises"?

-5. How to understand the specifics of refugee migration movements? - Comics - analysis of content and meanings.
+5. How to discuss migration issues using film, columns, comics, tik-tok? - analysis of content and meanings.

-6 How to talk about the migration experience.
-Analysis of interviews with people with migration experience
+6. How do migrants themselves talk about the experience of migration? - analysis of interviews with people with migration experience

 (N) - work in direct contact with the teacher,